stepanovr/linuxreg2/README.md

 with the address indicated with the "addr" field.

 Try oppening the registers.xml file with the application's File->Regs XML.
-That will open the window that is specivied with the registers.xml.
+That will open the window that is specified with the registers.xml.